kofifus/ValueImmutable/README.md

    - all public fields and public properties of this and obj return equal values respectively
 - operators == and != return the same result as Equals and !Equals respectively
 - GetHashCode() always return the same value

+A ValueImmutable object can have mutable non public fields (usually used for caching) as long as the above conditions still hold.

 ## Components